-If, after all of my advice you’re still compelling to crank down that star on the reel as tight as it will go, make sure you loosen it when you’re done fishing.
+If, after all of my advice you’re still compelled to crank down that star on the reel as tight as it will go, make sure you loosen it when you’re done fishing.

 Drag systems contain synthetic washers as part of the system.
 The latest and greatest material is carbon fiber but older reels will have drag washers made from a variety of other materials.

-If this pressure and compression is left that way for extended periods of time it compresses these washers and causes them to lose shape.
+If this pressure and compression are left that way for extended periods of time it compresses these washers and causes them to lose shape.
 Ultimately the drag system will not function properly.

 If you live in an area that has extreme heat in the Summer, this is even more critical.
 Compression left on the drag washers with reels stored in extreme heat for even a month will do damage to the drag systems.

 Spool tension is adjusted using a knob on the side of the fishing reel.
 This is typically located on the same side as the handle.

 Tightening the spool tension (turning clockwise) applies pressure to the spool of the reel and allows it to turn less freely (spin slower).

 Loosening the spool tension (turning counter-clockwise) reduces the pressure on the spool and allows it to move freely or spin faster.

 Learning to properly set the spool tension is the single biggest factor to learning how to properly cast a baitcasting reel without backlashes.